washuvis/ChartingPublicHealth/Codebook.md

 - sf.multi_panel
   - Description: Evaluates if the visualization containes multiple panels.
   - Type: Boolean
-- sf.title_present
-  - Descripton: Evaluates if the visualization contains a title.
-  - Type: Boolean
 - sf.axes_labeled
   - Description: Evaluates if the visualization has labeled axes.
   - Type: Boolean